 We are physiologically designed for the process.
 We are rewarded by feel-good dopamine when engaged in the chase.
 The catch is simply the conclusion and the end of the dopamine reward.
 Perhaps this is a remnant of our hunter-gather past, that we had to be incentivized to hunt up food.

 In climbing, when we climb, or chase, we feel good, but then we are met with a depressing letdown and feeling of discontentment when we finally reach the summit or clip the chains.
 The reward of the summit never meets our preconceived expectations and we are left with “What now?”

 Part of my own philosophy of climbing is that the climbs that we accomplish are simply manifestations of what we could already do.
 The training is where the real work of improvement, and the possibility of future success, is created.
-The climbs in our careers that we failed on were the ones that truly demonstrated the upper limits of our abilities because they took us right up to that limit.
+The climbs in our careers that we fail on are the ones that truly demonstrate the upper limits of our abilities because they take us right up to that limit.

 The day you say you have to do something, you’re screwed. —Moneyball

 Bad decisions are made—and workouts are missed and summits are not climbed and races are not run—when we put stress on ourselves and back ourselves into a corner.
 This is how athlete #3, the one who misses workouts, and agonizes about them, is functioning.
-It is exactly those athletes who won’t be maximally successful.
+These are the athletes who won’t be maximally successful.
 They need to shift the way they make decisions, and as their coach, it’s my job to help them.

 Here is what I wrote to one such athlete: